Rodielm/siimple/docs/elements/alert.md

 #### Colors

-You can specify the alert color using one of the colors defined in the [theming page](../getting-started/theming.html).
+Customize the alert using one of the alert color modifiers (e.g., `siimple-alert--primary`):

 ```html preview="true"
 <div class="siimple-alert siimple-alert--primary">